Enigma (1982 film): Plot

 On arrival in Berlin, Alex finds that the East German police and KGB knows that he is there.
 Alex must use numerous disguises and escape from a number of capture attempts.
-He seeks shelter with his former lover, Karen Reinhardt (Brigitte Fossey), before moving on, as it is too dangerous for her.
+He seeks shelter with his former lover, Karen Reinhardt, before moving on, as it is too dangerous for her.
 Karen and a number of Alex's other old friends are arrested and tortured by the police in an attempt to gain information about Alex's whereabouts.

-As he gets more desperate, Alex enlists Karen's help again; she seduces Dimitri Vasilikov (Sam Neill), the KGB man in charge of the hunt for Alex, to obtain information.
+As he gets more desperate, Alex enlists Karen's help again; she seduces Dimitri Vasilikov, the KGB man in charge of the hunt for Alex, to obtain information.
 In the end, Dimitri catches Alex and Karen and finds the scrambler hidden in an exhibition artifact.
 As he is in love with Karen, he lets them go, but keeps the scrambler, which was in fact not needed.
 On Christmas Day, the assassination attempt is successfully thwarted.